 Security - Page 2

-Protecting the data on your flash drive or USB memory stick with BitLocker drive encryption is a smart move to ensure that your information is not available to anyone who gets their hands on your drive.
-While it does take a while to encrypt the data, after the initial setup, you will have no trouble using the encrypted drive.
-All you have to do to access the data on your USB memory stick is to enter the password you configured.
-Here's how:
+Protecting the data on your external hard drive or USB memory stick with BitLocker To Go is a smart move to ensure that your files are not available to anyone who gets their hands on your drive.
+While it does take a while for BitLocker To Go to encrypt the data, after the initial setup, you should have no trouble using the encrypted drive.
+All you have to do is to unlock it by entering the BitLocker password that you have set initially.
+Here's how the process works:

-USB memory sticks, also known as flash drives, are very convenient when it comes to transporting data.
-Their tiny size allows you to carry them unnoticed in a pocket or on a key ring, while their storage capacity allows you to store anything including videos, documents, presentations, applications, system recovery tools and even operating systems.
-Unfortunately, the small size that makes them so useful also makes them easy to lose, which can put any sensitive information you have stored on them at risk.
-To protect your data, and yourself, you can use BitLocker To Go, a feature of Windows that encrypts your data to prevent unauthorized viewing.
-Without your password, smart card or recovery key, your data will be indecipherable to anyone who finds your flash drive.
-Here’s how to protect any USB memory stick by using encryption “to go:”
+USB memory sticks, as well as external hard disk drives and flash drives, are convenient means of transporting data.
+They allow you to carry anything, including videos, documents, presentations, applications, system recovery tools, and even operating systems.
+Unfortunately, the fact that they're portable also makes them prone to being lost, which can put any sensitive information you have stored on them at risk.
+To protect your data and yourself, you can use BitLocker To Go, a Windows tool that encrypts your data to prevent unauthorized viewing.